microprediction/timemachines/FAQ.md

 Answer (A) They kinda suck, for one thing.
 Perhaps that's why 15,000 people read [this article](https://www.microprediction.com/blog/prophet) in a single day.
 Don't be the last.

 Answer (B) In all seriousness, knock yourself out.
 Use whatever you like.
 Observe that this package wraps *some* functionality, not all by any means, of some popular open source packages.
 But honestly the slow ones are here, along with the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html), mostly to reassure you that speed comes for free.
-You're probably gaining accuracy, not losing it, when you ignore the latest exhortation to use FAANG-XYZ written by some noob on Towards Data Science.
+You're probably gaining accuracy, not losing it, when you adopt a faster algorithm and ignore the latest exhortation to use FAANG-XYZ, written by some noob on Towards Data Science.

 Answer (C).
 Given the above, you might not want to wed yourself to the quirks of a particular packages' API.
 You *might* like this package if you want to be able to do this: